yh15kla9/github-lesser-known-programming-languages/README.md

 # T:
 - [Tamgu(탐구)](https://github.com/naver/tamgu) - A FIL Language that combines in one language an imperative paradigm, a functional paradigm and a logical paradigm.
 Mixes in one code _A Python-like formalism, a Haskell-like formalism and a Prolog-like formalism_.
 # U:
-- [Umka](https://github.com/vtereshkov/umka-lang) - Umka is a statically typed embeddable scripting language.
-It combines the simplicity and flexibility needed for scripting with a compile-time protection against type errors.
-Its aim is to follow the Python Zen principle Explicit is better than implicit more consistently than dynamically typed languages generally do.
 - [Unison](https://github.com/unisonweb/unison) - Unison is a modern, statically-typed purely functional language, similar to Haskell, but with the ability to describe entire distributed systems with a single program.
 # V:
 - [V1](https://github.com/mwiedeV1/v1) - V1 is a simple functional interpreter language with syntax from C, PHP and JavaScript.
 It was developed from the scratch.
 The focus is on administrative and experimental programming, but it has enhanced benefits like Multithreading, CGI, Web functions and native function calling.
 The most buildin functions are compatible with PHP, for example fopen().